chahidazarkan/RepData_PeerAssessment2/SevereWeatherAnalysis.md

 Chahid Azarkan

 #Synopsis
+In this report the fatalities, injuries and the impact on the economy of severe weather events in the U.S. are analyzed.
+In order to do this analysis, data from the U.S. National Oceanic and Atmospheric Administration's (NOAA) storm database is used.

+The results of this analyis can be found at the bottom of this report.

 #Introduction
 Severe weather events, like storms, can cause problems in different communites and municipalities to both public health and the economy.
 Preventing the effect of severe weather events is a key concern for the federal, state and municipal governments.